PLP-MERN-Stack-Development/mern-stack-integration-Flavian6972/README.md

-# MERN Stack Integration Assignment
+# MERN Blog

-This assignment focuses on building a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application that demonstrates seamless integration between front-end and back-end components.

-## Assignment Overview
+## Project Overview

-You will build a blog application with the following features:
-1. RESTful API with Express.js and MongoDB
-2. React front-end with component architecture
+**MERN Blog** is a full-stack blogging application built with **MongoDB**, **Express.js**, **React**, and **Node.js**.
+The application allows users to create, read, update, and delete blog posts.
+It also includes features like **searching, filtering by category, and pagination** for a smooth user experience.

+The frontend uses React with Tailwind CSS for a responsive and attractive UI, while the backend is built with Express.js and MongoDB.

+---

+## Features Implemented
+- **CRUD operations for posts** (Create, Read, Update, Delete)
+- **Search functionality**: Search posts by title or author
+- **Filter by category**: Display posts filtered by selected category
+- **Pagination**: Display 3 posts per page with navigation controls
-3. Full CRUD functionality for blog posts
+- Responsive card layout for posts
-4. User authentication and authorization
-5. Advanced features like image uploads and comments
+- Display of author name and creation date

+---

 ## Project Structure